 For shorter term access to OFSC Snowmobile Trails, Multi Day Permits are also available for a minimum of 2 consecutive days and valid only for the dates selected, with the option to upgrade to a full season at any time during the winter.
 The upgrade from a multi-day permit to a full season permit applies a credit from your most recently expired multi-day permit.

 2022 SNOWMOBILE SEASON

 Permits will be available online at ofsc.on.ca on October 1st, 2021

 What are the permit fees for the 2022 Ontario Snowmobile Season?

 |Seasonal & Gift Cards||Oct 1 – Nov 1|

 Nov 2 – Dec 1

 |Classic & Gift Cards||Oct 1 – Nov 1|

 Dec 2 Onwards

-*Classic Permit for snowmobiles with a manufacturing year of 1999 and earlier (based on registration and ownership).
+*Classic Permit for snowmobiles with a model year of 1999 and earlier (based on registration and ownership).